 - jelly or jam to brush after baking

 - Mix the warm milk (you should be able to dip your finger in it without burning yourself) with the yeast and the two tablespoons of sugar.
 Stir.
 It should start to bubble after a few minutes.

-- Add the eggs, half of the butter, and the vanilla extract.
+- Add the eggs, half of the butter, and vanilla extract.
 Mix well.

-- Add the rest of the butter, flour, and mix until you get a dense and sticky dough.
+- Add the rest of the butter and flour, and mix until you get a dense, sticky dough.

 - Make the custard: Dissolve the cornstarch in 2 tablespoons of cold milk.
 Add the egg, yolk, and sugar.
 Beat very well.
-Heat the rest of the milk in a small pot, when it starts to boil, always beating, add to the egg mixture.
-Return everything to the pot, and cook stirring until it starts to boil.
+Heat the rest of the milk in a small pot.
+When it starts to boil, constantly beating, add to the egg mixture.
+Return everything to the pot, and cook, stirring until it starts to boil.
 Cook for 1 minute.
+Remove from the heat and add the vanilla.
+Stir.
 Put in a bowl with ice and stir occasionally.
 When it’s cold, fill a pastry bag with a star nozzle.
 Refrigerate.

-- Cut the dough into four equal portions and then each in 4 if you are making round pieces of bread (16 pieces) or in two for the braids (8 parts).
-For braids, cut each portion into three and make dough logs and braid them.
-Place the dough in buttered sheet pans or covered with parchment paper.
+- Cut the dough into four equal portions, each in 4 if you are making round pieces of bread (16 pieces) or two for the braids (8 parts).
+For braids, cut each portion into three, make dough logs, and braid them.
+Place the dough in buttered sheet pans or cover with parchment paper.

 - Let rise for 1-2 hours, or until they double in size.

 - Heat the oven to 180C or 350F.